ReVanced/revanced-documentation/manager.md

 # ReVanced Manager Guide [Non-root]

 This is a guide to use ReVanced Manager for non-root.
 Refer to the [root guide](nop.com) for rooted devices.
+(TBD)

 ## Setting up